 The Polish economy is one of the fastest developing economies in the EU.
-Poland, with 38.0 million residents, remains the largest accession member of the EU and the sixth largest EU country by population.
-With a GDP of EUR 496.5 billion in 2018 (according to Eurostat), it is the seventh largest EU economy and the 22nd largest economy globally (by GDP, according to data from the International Monetary Fund).
-The Polish economy has expanded consistently, with real GDP growing at a compound annual growth rate of 3.6 per cent. over the six-year period ending on 31 December 2018 (according to OECD).
-In 2018, the GDP growth rate in Poland was 5.1 per cent, substantially higher than the average for the EU, which recorded a 2.0 per cent. increase in GDP.
-Despite the weakening of the global economy, the GDP growth in Poland is expected to remain strong.
-Domestic demand will continue to be a main driver of economic growth.
-Domestic consumption is expected to be supported by a tight labour market and introduction of new social transfers.
-Investment is expected to be fuelled by a favourable environment of low interest, high capacity utilization and by the disbursements of EU structural funds.
-The European Commission forecast for Poland is also positive for 2019 and 2020: GDP growth in Poland is expected to remain stable at 4.2 per cent. in 2019 and 3.6 per cent. in 2020.
-These figures are above the growth forecasts for the EU as a whole, which, according to the European Commission, in 2019 and 2020 is expected to grow by 1.4, and 1.6 per cent., respectively.
+Poland, with 38.4 million residents, remains the largest accession member of the EU and the fifth largest EU country by population (following the United Kingdom's withdrawal from the EU on 31 January 2020).
+With a GDP of EUR 529.0 billion in 2019 (according to Eurostat), it is the fifth largest EU economy and the 22nd largest economy globally (by GDP, according to data from the International Monetary Fund).
+The Polish economy has expanded consistently, with real GDP growing at a compound annual growth rate of 4.1 per cent. over the six-year period ending on 31 December 2019 (according to OECD).
+In 2019, the GDP growth rate in Poland was 4.0 per cent, substantially higher than the average for the EU, which recorded a 1.5 per cent. increase in GDP.
+In 2020, mainly due to the COVID-19 outbreak in Poland, the GDP is expected to decline by 3.4 percent, the first decline since the 1990s; however, in 2021 GDP is expected to recover faster than the pace of the GDP decrease in 2020.